Open-Set Gait Recognition from Sparse mmWave Radar Point Clouds: Related Work

 All the above-mentioned works use radar \ac{md} spectrograms to capture the type of action or gait of different subjects.
 However, to the best of our knowledge, no works have focused on deep learning systems capable of performing \ac{osgr} directly on radar point cloud sequences.

-The extraction of features from dynamic, sparse radar point clouds requires the adoption of specialized neural architectures capable of extracting features from individual multidimensional point clouds and their evolution in time.
+Extracting features from dynamic, sparse radar point clouds requires the adoption of specialized neural architectures capable of extracting features from individual multidimensional point clouds and their evolution in time.
 While neural architectures for \ac{md} signatures are largely taken from the vast image processing literature, advanced neural networks for radar point cloud sequences are less investigated.

 Furthermore, the lack of well-established decoder architectures for point cloud data makes unsupervised feature learning extremely challenging.
 Several ad-hoc decoder architectures have been proposed for point cloud completion and reconstruction~\cite{yang2018foldingnet, huang2020pf}.
 However, these mostly exploit the local structure typical of very dense and clean point cloud data, such as the ones produced by LIDAR sensors, making their use impractical for noisy and sparse radar point clouds.